Product Specific Label Design Elements

 2. Click the New button to display the New Approval Request pop-up and enter a change reference reference.

 3. Click Save.
 This displays the Manage Approval Request (your change reference) pop-up.
 Here you will link the product label data to an approval request.
+Note that this screen can also be accessed by clicking the Manage button on the Product Label Approvals screen

 4. Click the Assign More button.
 This opens the Assign Product Label Data pop-up.